lucaromagnoli/dataservice/README.md

 ### Lightweight, async, data gathering for Python.
 #### Based on asyncio, HttpX, and BeautifulSoup.

 DataService is a lightweight data gathering library for Python.
-Internally it uses asyncio to achieve concurrency, but it is designed to be used in a totally synchronous way.
+It uses asyncio for concurrency but is designed to be used synchronously.

-The API is really minimal.
-You only need to create an instance of the `DataService` class by passing it an iterable of `Request` objects and voila', you have an iterator of data objects.
+The API is minimal.
+Create a `DataService` instance with an iterable of `Request` objects, and you get an iterator of data objects.
-You can then iterate over this iterator, turn it into a list, a tuple, or any other data structure you want.

 ### Example

 ```python